Concatenated quantum codes can attain the quantum Gilbert-Varshamov bound: Introduction

 \section{Introduction}

-A family of $q$-ary quantum codes of increasing block length is defined to be {\bf good} if the ratio of its distance to its block length approaches a non-zero constant.
+A family of $q$-ary quantum codes \cite{Rai99NQC} of increasing block length with positive rate is defined to be {\it asymptotically good} if the ratio of its distance to its block length approaches a positive constant.
 Designing good quantum codes is highly nontrivial, just as it is in the classical case.
-The quantum Gilbert-Varshamov bound (QGVB) is a lower bound on an achievable relative distance of a quantum code of a fixed rate.
-Explicit constructions of good quantum codes for $q\le 7$ have been studied \cite{ALT01, CLX01, Mat02}, but they all fail to satisfy the QGVB.
-The QGVB bound is attainable for the family of all random quantum codes \cite{gottesman-thesis}, the family of random stabilizer codes \cite{AKn01}, and the family of random nondegenerate stabilizer codes \cite{MaY08}, and the family of random degenerate stabilizer codes \cite{MaY08}.
-We show that concatenated quantum codes, with a quantum outer code having a known structure and being efficiently decodable, and randomly chosen independent inner quantum codes also attains the QGVB.
-Thus our family of random quantum codes has more structure than previously studied examples.
+The quantum Gilbert-Varshamov (GV) bound \cite{gottesman-thesis, ABKL00, AKn01, FeM04, MaY08, JiX11} is a lower bound on an achievable relative distance of a quantum code of a fixed rate, and is attainable for various families of random quantum codes \cite{gottesman-thesis, AKn01, MaY08}.
+Explicit families of quantum codes, both unconcatenated \cite{ALT01, Mat02} and concatenated \cite{CLX01,Fuj06,Ham08,LXW09}, have been studied, but do not attain the quantum GV bound for $q < 7$ \cite{Nie07}.
+We show that concatenated quantum codes can attain the quantum GV bound.

-In this paper, we generalize a special case of Thommesen's result \cite{thommesen} to the quantum case.
-He showed that a code from the family of binary concatenated codes made with a Reed-Solomon outer code and random rate one linear inner codes almost surely attains the Gilbert-Varshamov bound.
-A lemma proved by Rudra \cite{rudra-thesis} extends Thommesen's result from the binary case to the $q$-ary case.
-We show the analogous quantum result -- a quantum code from the family of concatenated quantum codes with the outer code being a quantum Generalized Reed-Solomon (QGRS) code \cite{GGB99, GBR04,LXW08, LXW09} and random inner stabilizer codes of rate one almost surely attains the QGVB.
-We use the family of QGRS codes given by Li, Xing and Wang \cite{LXW08} and give its parameters in Theorem 1.

-We outline the structure of our proof.
-Firstly the classical codes induced by the normalizer of rate one $q$-ary stabilizer codes are rate one $q^2$-ary classical block codes $C_{\cN^{(i)}}$.
-Secondly, the distance of classical code induced by the normalizer of our outer code is a classical code $C_{\cN, {\rm (out)}}$ that meets the Singleton bound.
-Thirdly, the classical code induced by the normalizer of our concatenated quantum code $C_{\cN}$ is the concatenation of $C_{\cN, {\rm (out)}}$ and inner classical codes $C_{\cN^{(i)}}$.
-Then we use Thommesen's technique of finding a lower bound for almost all $C_{\cN}$.
-Using the fact that the distance of nondegenerate quantum codes is equal to the distance of the classical code induced by their normalizers, the quantum result follows from the classical result.

-The key difference between Thommesen's proof and ours is that we pick the random inner codes differently from him.
-Thommesen constructed the generator matrices of the random inner codes by picking each of their entries uniformly at random from the binary alphabet.
-Such a method when used to construct a set of random $n$-fold Paulis need not result in a mutually commuting set, and hence may not generate the stabilizer of any quantum stabilizer code.
-Thus evaluating the probability that a nontrivial Pauli belongs to the normalizer of a uniformly random stabilizer code, which we give as Lemma \ref{lem:prob-coset}, becomes much more nontrivial than in the analagous classical case.
-Lemma \ref{lem:prob-coset} is the only result from Section 2 that we need to prove the result.